tirami/udadisi-engine/README.md

 or if you already have an older version installed

     go get -u github.com/tirami/udadisi-engine

+### Configuring and Populating Server

+1. Go to localhost:8080
+2. Go to Admin Home
+3. Select Build Database (this will delete all existing data and setup the new database schema)
+4. Select Build Seeds to populate the Seed sources
+5. Select Build Data to populate the data based on the Seed sources
+6. Select View Seeds to see a list of the Seed sources, their Miner type and Location

+### Sample Data Viewer

+1. Go to localhost:8080
+2. Select various data queries for each of the locations

 A trival server that responds to the following: